Orphanet/API_Orphadata/README.md

 ELASTIC_PASS=the_associated_elastic_passwword
 ```

 Please note that **this file should never be shared/accessible so don't forget to add it to your `.gitignore`** if not already present.
-Morevoer, since **this file must be present on the gandi server instance**, you will have to [upload it](#sftp-varenv) to the remote server.
+Moreover, since **this file must be present on the gandi server instance**, you will have to [upload it](#sftp-varenv) to the remote server.

 # Quickstart